clarkgrubb/data-tools/doc/TOUR.md

     1.5
     2

-The `seq` is useful in conjunction with the a shell for loop.
+The `seq` is useful in conjunction with the shell for loop.
 This will create a hundred empty files:

     $ for i in $(seq -w 1 100); do touch foo.$i; done